Crypto-APIs/Node.js-Library/readme.md

 const CryptoApis = require('cryptoapis.io');

 const apiKey = 'your API key';
 const caClient = new CryptoApis(apiKey);

+// You can use several instances of the client which can coexist in the same environment

 // By default the calls are made to the mainnet for each chain.
 // To switch to a different network you need to call the <chain>.switchNetwork method.